Skip Navigation

 Email: lhbattag@carleton.edu

-Prior to his tenure at Minnesota, Battaglini spent one season as Oklahoma State University's assistant women’s tennis coach, where he helped lead the Cowgirls to their first Big 12 title in school history.
+Prior to coming to Carleton, Battaglini worked one season as the assistant women’s tennis coach at Oklahoma State University (D-I), where he helped lead the Cowgirls to their first Big 12 title in school history.
 Oklahoma State finished the 2002-03 season ranked 25th in the nation.
+He then spent four seasons as the assistant women’s tennis coach at the University of Minnesota (D-I), and his connections to that program have allowed the Knights to play against Division I competition on several occasions.

-Battaglini is a member of the United States Professional Tennis Association (USTA) and has completed the USTA High Performance Coaching seminar.
+Battaglini is a member of the United States Professional Tennis Association (USPTA), Professional Tennis Registry (PTR), International Coaches Institute (ICI) and is certified as an USPTA High Performance Coach.

-Fluent in English, Spanish and Portuguese, Battaglini received his bachelor of science degree in psychology from Oklahoma Christian University, where he played tennis from 1996-2000.
+Fluent in English, Spanish and Portuguese, he received his bachelor of science degree in psychology from Oklahoma Christian University, where he played tennis from 1996-2000.
 He was a 2000 ITA All-American and ITA Scholar-Athlete.
 Battaglini earned his master's degree in family science from Oklahoma State University.
-He is currently pursuing a Ph.D. in sports psychology at the University of Minnesota.

 Prior to his collegiate career, Battaglini was a seven-time state champion in Brasilia, Brazil, as a junior player, and went over 100 matches without a loss from 1990-96.
 In 1989-90, he was ranked in the nation's top 10 among junior players and rose to the top five in 1992.
 During his tennis career in Brazil, Battaglini had the opportunity to train and compete against former number one professional player in the world, Gustavo Kuerten, as well as former top 100 professional players Mariano Puerta, Mariano Zabaleta, Andre Sa, Marcos Daniel and Alexandre Simoni.

-He also serves as an assistant professor in the physical education, athletics and recreation department at Carleton.
+He also serves as an professor in the physical education, athletics and recreation (PEAR) department at Carleton.